i-like-robots/react-tag-autocomplete/readme.md

 #### closeOnSelect (optional)

-Controls whether the listbox should be closed and active option reset when a tag is selected.
+Controls whether the listbox should be collapsed and active option reset when a tag is selected.
 Defaults to `false`.

 #### deleteButtonText (optional)